HolyBlackCat/rcoro/README.md

 Header-only.
 Just clone, add `include/` to the include path, and `#include <rcoro.hpp>`.

 Supported compilers are: GCC 10+, Clang 13+, and latest MSVC.

-Clang is recommended, as it's able to completely optimize away the coroutines in some cases.
+Clang seems to be able to completely optimize away the coroutines, making them zero-cost.
+GCC is *usually* able to do that.
+And MSVC isn't.

 Must use C++20 or newer.
 MSVC users must use `/Zc:preprocessor`.